 Carmel Valley Ranch is a sprawling 500-acre playground with tons of space to roam as well as an action-packed calendar of activities, ranging from golf and tennis to beekeeping and archery.
 Of course, if you’d rather relax, that’s definitely doable—especially considering many rooms are equipped with fireplaces and outdoor bathtubs.
 Stress-melting soak under the stars, anyone?

 If you want to be in the heart of the action, book a stay at Hotel Californian.
-Set just one block from the vibrant waterfront, this historic property—which was recently revamped—wows with its modern Moorish decor, soaring ceilings, and sumptuous king-size beds.
+Set just one block from the vibrant waterfront, this historic property—which was recently revamped—wows with its modern decor reminiscent of ancient North West Africans', soaring ceilings, and sumptuous king-size beds.
 There’s also a hammam-inspired spa along with a beautiful ballroom and event lawns.

 A far cry from the hustle and bustle of downtown Los Angeles, Santa Monica has sand shores and tons of laid-back appeal.
 While you’re there, visit Muscle Beach and get in on the touristy fun by riding the world-famous Ferris wheel at Santa Monica Pier.
 (Pro tip: Go for a spin at sunset for some seriously Insta-worthy shots.)